Fxby16/Sorting_Visualizer/README.md

 ```

 ## Notes
-- If you have enabled screen scaling, the window might appear a bit blurry and might not get real screen resolution when fullscreen is enabled.
-To avoid this problem set screen scaling to 100%
 - For each sorting algorithm the time complexity and the auxiliary space are shown.
 Note that when best and worst case time complexity aren't the same, average time complexity is shown